Whole Person Integrative Eating: A Dietary Lifestyle for Treating Overeating, Overweight, and Obesity

 - Offer practical ways in which WPIE may applied to individuals and groups

-THIS WEBINAR IS FREE FOR MedFit Network (MFN) professional members.
-Active MFN members should CLICK HERE & log in to your MFN account; free webinar registration is available on your MFN account dashboard.
+THIS WEBINAR RECORDING IS FREE FOR MedFit Network (MFN) professional members.
+Active MFN members should CLICK HERE & log in to your MFN account; instructions for accessing recordings is available on your MFN account dashboard.

 If you’re not yet an MFN member and would like to learn more about membership and its benefits (including free access to MedFit Classroom webinars), click here